 The first mail chute I saw and used was at 200 South Riverside Plaza in Chicago, at my first job.
 The chute ran down the wall across the hall from the word processing room on the 37th floor.
-People still used it then, in 1983.
-Walking past it, I would be startled by the sudden whoosh of an envelope falling down the chute, presumably on its way to a collection box.
-Sometimes, however, someone would ambitiously stuff, say, a 9″ x 12″ envelope into the chute, which had the same effect as some boxes do in trash chutes — it would “gum up the works,” as my dad might have said.
+People still used it in 1983.
+Walking past it, I would be startled by the sudden whoosh of an envelope falling down the chute, presumably on its way to a receiving box.
+Sometimes, however, someone would ambitiously stuff, say, a 9″ x 12″ envelope into the chute, which had the same effect as boxes do in trash chutes — it would “gum up the works,” as my dad might have said.

 I don’t recall if the mail chute was still in use when the company relocated to 203 North LaSalle Street in 1986.
 A contemporary blend of glass, steel, and atrium, this building probably didn’t have anything as quaint as a mail chute.

 Cutler~Mail~Chute~Co.
-Rochester, NY.
+Rochester, N.Y.
 Cutler~Mailing~System Authorized by P.O.
 Dep’t.
 Installed under the Cutler Patents

 Once upon a time, all Clark Kent had to do to summon his inner Superman was to pop into the nearest telephone booth, tear off his glasses (not in the careful two-handed way recommended by opticians), and rip open his shirt.
 (His tailor must have made a mint replacing buttons while wondering who were these women so eager to get to the nerdy reporter’s chest.)